Data is from the Australian Immunisation Register and is updated every Wednesday.

 Some jurisdictions have specific requirements relevant to guardians (or substitute decision-makers) consenting on behalf of another person.

 If consenting to COVID-19 vaccination on behalf of an aged care recipient, please refer to the enduring guardianship legislation in your state or territory.

-Getting vaccinated before entering a facility
+Getting vaccinated before entering an aged care home

 To monitor the COVID-19 vaccination status of new residents, all residential aged care facilities will follow the COVID-19 New Residence Entrance Protocol.